ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    moduleName.someFunction(); // The function is now a mock
    ```

+**Detail:** This is particularly helpful when testing modules that make network requests or interact with databases to avoid actual calls during testing.

-2. Mocking a module with specific implementations:
+2. **Mocking a module with specific implementations:**

+   Instead of mocking the whole module, you can mock specific methods.

    ```javascript
    jest.mock("module-name", () => ({